 It's tough being a goalie in any setting.
 Whether it is in the NHL or on the driveway, you’re the last line of defence, the hero when you stand tall, or the whipping boy when you let in a soft one.

-Thankfully, due to the extreme creativity of goaltenders across the globe, the position is getting huge help as today's goal equipment gives them an edge on even the very best of shooters.
+Thankfully, due to the extreme creativity of goaltenders across the globe, the position is receiving massive help as today's equipment gives goalies an edge on even the very best shooters.

 That was of course until Hockey Night in Canada’s Play On! goalies got wind of the possibilities.

 It would seem that almost every child who has grown up in Canada has a memory of playing street hockey with siblings, parents, friends or neighbours.
 With this longstanding tradition became another, the little brother/cousin/friend/classmate taking his fair share of reps between the pipes.
 Typically this included hauling out extremely heavy, water logged, musty leather pads from the garage that weighed about 20 pounds each leg.
 The blocker palm worn through many years ago, and the catcher crusty from dried sweat mixed with years of use made it next to impossible to close quick enough to catch a ball headed for the top corner, no matter how quick your reflexes were.

 Desperately needed, annual help would come, usually with new street hockey gear left under the Christmas tree.